|University | Hospital | Blackboard | Pulse | JeffNet | RAP | JEFFLINE|

 Although closely associated with the University of Pennsylvania, Bockus became one of the first two alumni trustees of the Jefferson Medical College Board of Trustees in 1965.
 Having alumni as trustees was a first for Jefferson and Bockus served in this capacity from 1965 to 1968.
 In addition he received the honorary degree of Doctor of Science from Jefferson in 1958.
 Henry L. Bockus died suddenly on 3 April 1982 and was laid to rest in West Laurel Hills Cemetery in Bala Cynwyd, a suburb of Philadelphia.

-The collection consists of papers of Henry L. Bockus from ca. 1953-1981.
-Including correspondence, subject files, photographs, certificates, plaques, medals, books, and citations, the papers focus on gastroenterological topics and correspondence with physicians and organizations in other countries.
-Bockus’ international correspondence was primarily with physicians in Central and South America and the Caribbean.
+The collection consists of papers of Henry L. Bockus from ca. 1953-1981, including correspondence, subject files, photographs, certificates, plaques, medals, books, and citations.
+The Office Papers, series III are arranged in their original order.
+They focus on gastroenterological topics and correspondence with physicians and organizations in other countries; Bockus International correspondence was primarily with physicians in Central and South America and the Caribbean.
 Of particular interest is information on a civil action between Eli Lilly and Company, the FDA, and HEW regarding the drug Acidulin.
 The certificates, plaques, medals, and citations were awarded to Bockus in recognition of his work and activities in the United States, South America, and Central America.

 Organization and Arrangement